Dale Carnegie How to Win Friends and Influence People book principles applied to B2B sales prospecting and SDR outreach

-In the high-stakes game of sales prospecting in 2024, the landscape is tougher than ever.
+In the high-stakes game of sales prospecting, the landscape is tougher than ever.
 With diminishing returns setting in even on successful campaigns, sales development professionals (and companies like CIENCE) face an uphill battle.

 During the pandemic, outbound volumes of emails and calls hit all-time highs, leading to a plethora of “techniques” (aka “tricks”) that are now all too familiar to prospects.
 It’s a world where novelty wears off quickly, and what worked yesterday can be obsolete today.